debops/debops/docs/news/upgrades.rst

   :envvar:`nodejs__upstream_release` to better represent the contents, which is not a specific NodeJS version, but a specific major release.

+- The ``gitlab_domain`` variable, previously used to set the FQDN of the GitLab installation, now only sets the domain part; it's value is also changed from a YAML list to a string.

+  The :envvar:`gitlab__fqdn` variable is now used to set the GitLab FQDN and uses the ``gitlab_domain`` value as the domain part.

 v0.7.2 (2018-03-28)
 -------------------